nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 1. Reload NGINX with `nginx -s reload` command.
 If all was correct, it will reload and now your cars.example.com website will be using a new access log.
 Let's go check.

 1. `cars.example.com` access logs are written within a custom file(`/var/log/nginx/cars.example.com.log`) which is also passed as one of the parameters to the `access_log` directive.
-Within the `nginx-oss`container, tail this log file, and watch as you send a couple requests.
+Within the `nginx-plus`container, tail this log file, and watch as you send a couple requests.

     ```bash
-    docker exec -it nginx-oss /bin/bash
+    docker exec -it nginx-plus /bin/bash

     tail -f /var/log/nginx/cars.example.com.log
     ```